Modern patronage. Fashion for art

 Fondation Louis Vuitton, Paris, France. © Thomas Loizeau, Unsplash.

-In Switzerland, the pharma industry and banks are the modern patrons.
+In Switzerland, the pharmaceutical industry and banks are the patrons of the new age.
 Companies like Roche, Credit Suisse and UBS own amazing private collections and have built their own museums to present them.
 In France, private magnates and global luxury enterprises are the modern philanthropists of the art world.
 Luxury brands Cartier and Louis Vuitton have chosen to establish foundations for culture and contemporary art in Paris.
 Fondation Cartier was founded in 1984 by Cartier.
 Designed by architect Jean Nouvel, the foundation’s museum is located in the 14th district of Paris.
-Fondation Cartier, which works as a non-profit and is independent of the jewellery brand, presents shows of established and young upcoming artists.
-The main collection consists of more than a thousand works by 300 artists from all periods.
+Fondation Cartier, which is non-profit and independent of the jewellery brand, presents shows by both established and young upcoming artists.
+The main collection consists of more than a thousand works by 300 artists from all eras.

 Famous luxury and fashion brand Louis Vuitton of course has its own private foundation for art, too.
 Fondation Louis Vuitton started in 2006 as an art museum and cultural centre funded by the luxury group LVMH.
-It is part of LVMH’s long-term promotion of art and culture.
+This is just one episode in LVMH’s long-term promotion of art and culture.
 The museum’s main collection consists of works owned by the company and its CEO Bernard Arnault.
 It includes works by famous artists like Jean-Michel Basquiat, Sarah Morris and Jeff Koons.
-In addition to domestic exhibition and cultural spaces called Espace Louis Vuitton in Tokio, Venedig, Peking, Seoul and Munich, Fondation Louis Vuitton inaugurated massive new headquarters in 2014.
+In addition to the domestic exhibition and cultural spaces called Espace Louis Vuitton in Tokio, Venice, Beijing, Seoul and Munich, the Fondation Louis Vuitton opened huge new headquarters in 2014.
 Designed by American star architect Frank Gehry, the new building is located in Paris’s 16th district inside the Bois de Boulogne park.
 The building is the foundation’s first artistic statement.
-Financial support from LVMH offers a massive degree of freedom for the foundation’s programme and projects.
-In the last two years, Fondation Louis Vuitton has devoted itself above all to evolving trends in art and to contemporary creation.
-It has become a unique space for contemporary, historical, architectural and intellectual exchange and a centre for modern art.
+The financial support from LVMH offers a high degree of freedom for the foundation’s programme and projects.
+In recent years, Fondation Louis Vuitton has devoted itself above all to the study of the evolution of trends in art and to the promotion of contemporary creation.
+It has become a unique space for contemporary, historical, architectural and intellectual exchange, and a centre for modern art.

 “There’s always the question of what the benefit is for the arts and for society".
 Hans Ulrich Obrist